HETU: Vets sound off on White, rookies get acclimated, still a 'process' on offense

 Up next

-The Patriots host the Carolina Panthers for joint practices starting next week and will play them in the second preseason game on Friday at 7 p.m.
-It’s the final home preseason game of the season and the last time the Patriots play at Foxboro until September 25, when the Baltimore Ravens come to town in Week 3.
+The Patriots host the Carolina Panthers for joint practices starting Tuesday and will play them in the second preseason game on Friday at 7 p.m.
+It’s the final home preseason game of the season and the last time the Patriots play at Foxboro until Sept.
+25, when the Baltimore Ravens come to town in Week 3.
 The third preseason game is on the road in Las Vegas, visiting the Raiders.

-The Pats will hold camp Monday, Tuesday and Wednesday at 9:30 a.m. each day, with Monday being a solo camp for the team.
-Times are subject to change.